Rain at the Royal Garden Party…

 He also conceded however that it would have been better without the drenching.

-The Queen’s guests eight thousand guests, most of whom had dressed for warmer weather in fine fats and summer frocks, had to dash for shelter when the summer tea party was hit by torrential downpours.
+The Queen’s eight thousand guests, most of whom had dressed for warmer weather in fine hats and summer frocks, had to dash for shelter when the summer tea party was hit by torrential downpours.
 Half an inch of rain fell in just ten minutes and in all three inches fell in the storm that hit London in the late afternoon.
 Hail stones, some almost half an inch wide, left the lawns of the royal residence white with ice and some of the visitors had to be carried from the garden over huge puddles that formed on the gravel paths.

 Luckily, Queen Elizabeth and the Duke of Edinburgh had completed their walkabout before the early evening downpour and managed to stay dry but as lightning approached, staff decided to evacuate the Queen and the royal party, which included the Duke of Edinburgh, the Duke of York and the Duke of Gloucester, back to the safety of the Palace